 In $\mu$SR experiments conducted under pressure, a significant fraction of muons (approximately 50\%) stop in the pressure cell walls, contributing to the $\mu$SR response as background.
 Fitting the $\mu$SR data under pressure using Eq.~\ref{eq:asymmetry} requires knowledge of the background contribution from the pressure cell, which was determined in a separate set of experiments~\cite{Khasanov_HPR_2016}.
 The analysis of ZF-$\mu$SR under pressure data was performed using Eqs.~\ref{eq:asymmetry}, \ref{eq:incommensurate}, and \ref{eq:GKT}.
-The $\mu$SR experiments conducted in a weak transverse field ($B_{\rm WTF}=5$~mT), \textit{i.e.}, with a field applied perpendicular to the initial muon-spin polarization, were analyzed using Eq.~\ref{eq:asymmetry}, with the sample part described by Eq.~\ref{eq:WTF}.
+The $\mu$SR experiments conducted in a weak transverse field (WTF, $B_{\rm WTF}=5$~mT), \textit{i.e.}, with a field applied perpendicular to the initial muon-spin polarization, were analyzed using Eq.~\ref{eq:asymmetry}, with the sample part described by Eq.~\ref{eq:WTF}.

-The temperature dependence of the magnetic volume fraction, obtained from WTF experiments at pressures of $p=0.0$ and 1.95~GPa, is shown in Figs.~\ref{fig:pressure_muons}~(a) and (b).
+The temperature dependence of the magnetic volume fraction, obtained from WTF experiments at $p=0.0$ $1.95$~GPa, are shown in Figs.~\ref{fig:pressure_muons}~(a) and (b).
 Solid lines represent fits of Eq.~\ref{eq:magnetic-fraction} to the $f_{\rm m}(T)$ data.
-Temperature dependencies of internal fields at $p=0.0$ and 1.95~GPa, derived from fits to ZF-$\mu$SR data, are shown in Figs.~\ref{fig:pressure_muons}~(c) and (d).
+The onset of the magnetic ordering ($T_{\rm m,onset}$) is determined as the crossing point of the linearly extrapolated $f_{\rm m}(T)$ line in the vicinity of the magnetic transition with $f_{\rm m}=0$ line.
+Temperature dependencies of internal fields, derived from fits to ZF-$\mu$SR data, are shown in Figs.~\ref{fig:pressure_muons}~(c) and (d).
 The magnetic ordering temperatures $T^\ast$ and $T_{\rm SDW}$ are indicated by gray and pink vertical lines.